oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/monitor-kubernetes-cluster/monitor-kubernetes-cluster.md

         - Collapse this logs panel using collapse icon at top right corner.

-    - View logs for ***wordpress*** workload in ***wpexapp*** namespace.
+    - View logs for a workload in ***wpexapp*** namespace.

-        -  In topology in Workloads tier right click on  *wordpress* and hit View logs on context menu.
+        -  In topology in Workload tier right click on any workload and hit View logs on context menu.
         ![workload-viewlogs](images/workload-viewlogs.png)
-        - A panel pops up which helps identifying new issues for *wordpress* workload under *wpexapp* namespace in the selected time range.
+        - A panel pops up which helps identifying new issues for this workload under *wpexapp* namespace in the selected time range.
 Review issues in Cluster Sample column and other columns to view details of error log sources, issue counts, etc.
         ![workload-viewlogs-panel](images/workload-viewlogs-panel.png)
         - Collapse this panel.

-    - View logs for ***10.0.10.211*** Node in ***wpexapp*** namespace.
+    - View logs for a Node in ***wpexapp*** namespace.

-        - In topology in Node tier right click on *10.0.10.211* and hit View logs on context menu.
+        - In topology in Node tier right click on any Node and hit View logs on context menu.
         ![node-viewlogs](images/node-viewlogs.png)
-        - A panel pops up which helps identifying new issues for *10.0.10.211* node under *wpexapp* namespace in the selected time range.
+        - A panel pops up which helps identifying new issues for this Node under *wpexapp* namespace in the selected time range.
 Review table records for issue details.
         ![node-viewlogs-panel](images/node-viewlogs-panel.png)
         - Collapse this panel.

-    - View logs for pods from Pods by namespace section.
+    - View logs for pods from Pods by workload section.

-        - Pods by namespace section right click on *wordpress-5ff998994b-85hh4* pod and hit View logs on context menu.
+        - In Pods by workload section right click on any pod polygon and hit View logs on context menu.
         ![pods-viewlogs](images/pods-viewlogs.png)
-        - A panel pops up which helps identifying new issues for *wordpress-5ff998994b-85hh4* pod in *wpexapp* namespace in the selected time range.
+        - A panel pops up which helps identifying new issues for this pod in *wpexapp* namespace in the selected time range.
 Review table records for issue details.
         ![pods-viewlogs-panel](images/pods-viewlogs-panel.png)
         - Collapse this panel.